| Getting your Trinity Audio player ready... |

 TTP PRO TIP:

-When setting goals for your GMAT section scores, keep in mind that showcasing strong skills that are less expected for a person of your background can both help “balance the scale” and help your application stand out
+When setting goals for your GMAT section scores, keep in mind that showcasing strong skills that are less expected for a person of your background can both help “balance the scale” and help your application stand out.

-Now that you know the factors you’ll need to consider in order to set your GMAT score goal for UCLA Anderson, let’s discuss a GMAT score strategy that I call “staying in the safe zone.”
+Now that you know the factors you’ll need to consider to set your GMAT score goal for UCLA Anderson, let’s discuss a GMAT score strategy that I call “staying in the safe zone.”

 Staying in the “Safe Zone”

-There is no straightforward calculation that you can use to determine whether you’ll gain admission to UCLA business school — or any business school — with a particular GMAT score.
+There is no straightforward calculation that you can use to determine whether you’ll gain admission to UCLA Anderson — or any business school — with a particular GMAT score.
 After all, although we know some general trends, it’s impossible to know exactly how stiff your competition will be or how large the applicant pool will be from year to year.

 That said, there is a strategy that you can use to at least ensure that your GMAT score won’t be a red flag on your application.
 I call that strategy “staying in the safe zone.”
 Now, let me reiterate: the “safe zone” is not an entry ticket.
 There are no guarantees when it comes to MBA admissions.
 The “safe zone” is simply a general guideline that you can follow to at least feel confident that your GMAT score won’t be a reason for admissions to not consider you a serious candidate.

-So, let’s take a look at some “safe zone” guidelines for the UCLA MBA program:
+So, let’s take a look at some “safe zone” guidelines for the UCLA MBA program.

-If you are from an overrepresented background or industry, shoot for a GMAT score above the Anderson average.
-So, to stay in the safe zone, shoot for a score of 720 or higher.
-Additionally, if your GPA falls toward the lower end of the mid-80% range, shoot for the higher end of the mid-80% GMAT score range.
-And if your GPA falls below the mid-80% range, shoot for a GMAT score above the mid-80%.If you are from an underrepresented group or industry, shoot for a GMAT score at least meets the Anderson average.
+If you’re from an underrepresented group or industry, shoot for a GMAT score that at least meets the Anderson average.
 So, to stay in the safe zone, shoot for a score of at least 710.
 Of course, if you score 710 on your GMAT, but your practice test scores were higher, I wouldn’t say that you should forgo a second attempt at the GMAT just because you’re from an underrepresented group.
 It may be worthwhile to give the GMAT another shot, particularly if you have weaknesses in other areas of your profile.

 TTP PRO TIP: